DarkAssassin23/Server_Connect/README.md

 Server Connect interface, allows you to easily connect to and manage all your ssh connecitons

 	[name] 			Name of one of your connections your trying to connect to

 	-h,--help		Brings up list of commands
 				Ex. connect -h

 	-v,--view		View the list of all your connections
 				Ex. connect -v

 	-a,--add 		Adds a new connection to your list of current connections
 				Ex. connect -a [name] [user]@[domain]

 	-d,--delete 		Deletes a current connection based on the name of that connection
 				Ex. connect -d [name]

+	-D,--delete-all		Deletes all connections
+				Ex. connect -D

 	-u,--update 		Updates a current connection based on the name and new user and domain/ip
 				Ex. connect -u [name] [user]@[domain]
 ```
 This is a list of all the current supported comands and their functionality